srazmjo/Workshop1/project2.md

 ## Subsetting "Mpassa" population and differences between our linear model estimation and the actual Data.
 Mpassa is Gabon's other populated subdivision.
 It is populated due to the Mpassa River running accross it.
 Historically, people tend to live close to waters.
 Since Gabon's economy relies on agriculture, most people prefer living near to waters.
 Below are plots for Mpassa's population distribution and the difference between our model estimation and the Worldpop data.
+It appears that the most overestimation is done in populated areas.

 ![](project2_part2_Mpassa_diff.png)